 SQL Server Database Engine

 The relational engine is most often referred to as 'SQL Server' in most DBA, Developer, IT and Business circles.
-The purpose of the relational engine is to store and manage data, secure data and code through security permissions, to meet broad business needs.
+The purpose of the relational engine is to store and manage SQL Server data, secure data and code through security permissions, to meet broad business needs.
 At a high level, SQL Server is installed on a Windows Server or Linux Server.
 SQL Server is managed by a set of services which can be started, stopped, paused or disabled.
 The two main services are the SQL Server service (database engine) and SQL Server Agent (scheduling and notification).

 SQL Server Database